ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 In such a case, the 'group_name' parameter expresses a group name pattern in the same way as a complex pattern Toid does in a scope entry (see {{scope-format}}).
 In particular, the filter criterion is satisfied by any group name that matches with the group name pattern specified by the 'group_name' parameter in the payload of the FETCH request.

-The Group Manager MUST prepare the list L to include in the response as follows.
+The Group Manager MUST prepare the list L to include in the response as follows:

 1. The Group Manager prepares a preliminary version of the list L, as specified in {{collection-resource-get}} for the processing of a GET request to the group-collection resource.